Does Medicare Part A Cover Emergency Room Visits?

 Injuries on the Job

-If your trip to the emergency department is a result of a work injury, your employer is likely to pay for the cost of your trip.
-Workers’ compensation rules require employers in most cases to send you for immediate medical evaluation if you have been injured as their employee, and your treatment in the emergency department is potentially covered by the employer’s insurance.
+Workers’ compensation rules typically require employers to send you for immediate medical evaluation if you have been injured while on the job, and your treatment in the emergency department might covered by the employer’s insurance.

 Hospital Programs for People With Limited Means

-If you are not employed, or if you have limited benefits to pay for your trip to the emergency department, tell the charge nurse at your earliest opportunity.
-Many hospitals have special pricing and programs for people with limited means to pay.
+Hospitals can have special pricing and programs for people with limited means to pay.
 This is especially likely at county, university and teaching hospitals.

 Read More